Dodgers vs. Blue Jays Player Props Betting Odds

-Player prop bet odds for Freddie Freeman, Vladimir Guerrero Jr. and others are listed when the Los Angeles Dodgers host the Toronto Blue Jays at Dodger Stadium on Tuesday at 10:10 PM ET.
+Vladimir Guerrero Jr. and Freddie Freeman are two of the top players with prop bets on the table when the Toronto Blue Jays and the Los Angeles Dodgers square off at Dodger Stadium on Wednesday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!